Fabii23/node-transformer/README.md

 # node-transformer

-## Real time data transformation with NodeJs
+## On the fly data manipulation with Node.js

-On the fly data manipulation can be achieved with NodeJs **stream.Transform** class.
+On the fly data manipulation can be achieved with Node.js **stream.Transform** class.
 This class allows manipulation of data without having to read it all into memory.

 Transform streams are streams which read, process, manipulate, then output the data in its new form.
-Transform streams are Duplex streams, that implement both the Readable and Writeable interface.
+Transform streams are known as Duplex streams, Duplex streams implement both the Readable and Writeable interface.

 This Duplex property allows you to chain streams together to create complex processes by piping from one to the next.

-This example creates a simple transformer that will transform the content of a JSON file and output it to another file.
+This example creates a simple transformer that will transform the content of a sample JSON file and output it to another file.

-###Install instructions
+### Install instructions

 1. Open your favorite console and run the commands below
 2. npm install
 3. npm run dev

-Here is a birds eye overview of our module creation.
+## Application overview

-1. Create a module which extends stream.Transform.
+1. Create a Transformer class .
-2. Create a module that will encapsulate and handle file operations.
+2. Create a class to encapsulate and handle file operations.
-3. Create a module to execute the code.
+3. Create a utility class to start the transformation process.
+4. Create an entry point for our node application.

 ## 1.)
-Transform module
+Create a Transformer class

 ```javascript
 const Transform = require("stream").Transform;